ibexa/documentation-user/docs/search/search_for_content.md

 Filtered search allows you to filter by:

- - Content Type
+ - Content type
  - Section
  - Modified date
  - Created date
  - Creator
  - Subtree

-All new or custom Content Types and Sections are automatically added to the drop-down filter lists.
+All new or custom content types and Sections are automatically added to the drop-down filter lists.

 ![Filtered Search](img/filtered_search.png)